Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Construct a conjugacy with a normal form system

 \begin{lemma} In linear autonomous systems for~\(u(t)\), \(\dot u=\cL u\) has invariant subspace \(u=\cP U\) such that \(\dot U=\cA U\) iff \(\ddot u=\cL u\) has invariant subspace \(u=\cP U\) such that \(\ddot U=\cA U\). \end{lemma} \begin{proof} Straightforwardly follows from solutions of the generalised eigen-problem \(\cL\cP=\cP\cA\). \end{proof}

 That is, in first order linear systems \(\dot u=\cL u\), every real negative eigenvalue~\(\lambda\) gives rise to the pure imaginary eigenvalues~\(\pm\sqrt\lambda\) in the corresponding `mechanical' problem \(\ddot u=\cL u\)\,.
-Thus, if there is a suitable spectral gap in the real eigenvalues of~\cL, then the corresponding `mechanical' problem has a spectral gap separating fast waves from slow waves.

-In such scenarios the preceding derivations usefully apply with some changes.
-Indeed, the use of a coordinate transform to understand such slow-fast separation of oscillations---for autonomous systems---dates back at least fifty years to the work of \cite{Kruskal1962}.
-But the backward \cref{pro:sccte} is new.
+Thus, if there is a suitable spectral gap in the real eigenvalues of~\cL, then the corresponding `mechanical' problem has a spectral gap separating fast waves from slow waves. \end{full} In such scenarios the preceding derivations of \cref{sec:stsenfsmsde} usefully apply with some changes.
+Indeed, the use of a coordinate transform to understand such slow-fast separation of oscillations---albeit for autonomous systems---dates back at least sixty years to the work of \cite{Kruskal1962}.
+But the backward \cref{pro:sccte} proved in this section is unprecedented \text{in extant theory.}

 Recall that, for a chosen threshold~\muc, \cref{def:ocf} terms quantities ``fast'' when the absolute value \(|\lambda|>\muc\) and ``slow'' when \(|\lambda|\leq\muc\)\,.
-Then the algebraic derivations of \cref{sec:sttsd,sec:sttfd} applies with \(|\Re\mu|\) replaced by~\(|\mu|\), ``stable'' replaced by ``fast'', and ``center'' replaced by ``slow''.
+Then the algebraic derivations of \cref{sec:sttsd,sec:sttfd} applies with \(|\Re\mu|\) replaced by~\(|\mu|\), ``hyperbolic'' replaced by ``fast'', and ``center'' replaced by ``slow''.

 However, there are two significant changes.
 There is a qualitative change to the variables and dynamics.
-In the corresponding normal form~\cref{eqs:stsesdenf} there are no~\Zv\ variables as here the fast~\Yv\ encompasses all un/stable variables.
-Correspondingly the evolution on the slow manifold has the generic form \(\dot\Xv=A\Xv+F_c(t,\Xv)+\cF(t,\Xv,\Yv)\Yv\Yv\) as there typically are quadratic interactions between fast modes\slash waves that affect the evolution of the slow variables.
-One example of the quadratic interactions being the Stokes drift mean flow generated by water waves \cite[p.425, e.g.]{Mei89}.
-That is, in the presence of fast waves\slash oscillations the evolution off such a slow manifold is typically fundamentally distinct to that on the slow manifold, albeit it only a little different when near the slow manifold.
+In the corresponding normal form~\cref{eqs:stsesdenf} there are no~\Zv\ variables as here the fast~\Yv\ encompasses all hyperbolic variables.
+Correspondingly the evolution on the slow manifold has the generic form \(\dot\Xv=A\Xv+\Fv_c(t,\Xv)+\cF(t,\Xv,\Yv)\Yv\Yv\).
+This form reflects that there typically are quadratic interactions between fast modes\slash waves, interactions that affect the evolution of the slow variables.
+One example of such quadratic interactions is the Stokes drift mean flow generated by water waves \cite[p.425, e.g.]{Mei89}.
+The important result is the following: \emph{in the presence of fast waves\slash oscillations the evolution off such a slow manifold is typically fundamentally different to that on the slow manifold.}